alec-c4/awesome-mobile/README.md

 # Awesome services for mobile development and marketing
-Awesome instruments for mobile marketing and development
+Instruments, services and companies for mobile marketing and development

 ## Marketing tools